-For a HCI/UX unit, I was asked to redesign the Metrolink application.
+For a Human Computer Interaction module, I was asked to redesign the Metrolink application.
 I conducted research into the current app, website, and other travel applications, creating and gaining over 100 system usability scales, Nielsen’s Heuristics, and Heuristic Questionnaire tables from willing participants, to back up my 20,000 word report.

 I then talked to current Metrolink users to see what they wanted to see in a new app, leading me to create a set of functional requirements, and primary and secondary personas for this imagined new app.
 These were implemented into my low-level paper prototypes, supported by my hierarchical navigation diagram to show user flow.